Antony-Lester/backend-news/README.md

-# This project is a simple database for
+# This project is a database for News Articles

     ## blog/news articles,
     ## comments relating to the articles,